ipython/ipython/doc/source/ipython.rst

 	IPython or in code called by it) which triggers an exception which goes uncaught.

+    -pydb
+	Makes IPython use the third party "pydb" package as debugger, instead of pdb.
+Requires that pydb is installed.

     -[no]pprint
 	ipython can optionally use the pprint (pretty printer) module for displaying results. pprint tends to give a nicer display